knightjdr/cellmap-scripts/assessment/README.md

 * SAINT file
 * FDR, default 0.01
 * Number of top preys to use, default all
+* distance value (jaccard or correlation)
+* correlation method if needed (pearson, spearman or kendall)

 1. Run script.
 If the third argument is a number > 0, only that number of preys for each bait will be used for the enrichment.
 ```